luciusmagn/maturita_2020/web/index.md

 you how to fix it.

 I also briefly tried __Go__ and I was deeply disappointed with it.
 Good things first, though.
-Web frameworks and all web-related libraries are great.
-The language design is simply and easy to pick up.
+Web frameworks and all web-related libraries are splendid.
+The language design is simple and easy to pick up.
 Compilation times are short.
 BUUUT...
 Garbage collector is retarded and slows down the language significantly.
 And most importantly, __Go__ doesn't let you use Allman style brackets.
 It will literally break your code and net you some weird exceptions never afore seen by the likes of ye'.
 Also semicolons in __Go__...